markdown-party/mono/echo/README.md

 ## Emitting events

 As we've seen in the g-counter example, one can emit events on instances of `MutableSite`.
-It's possible to emit multiple events at once :
+It's possible to emit multiple events at once.

 ```kotlin
 val alice = mutableSite(Random.nextSiteIdentifier(), 0, GCounter)